-G-III designs, sources and markets women's and men's apparel at a wide range of retail price points.
-Our product offerings primarily include outerwear, dresses, sportswear, swimwear, women's suits and women's performance wear.
-We also market footwear and accessories including women's handbags, small leather goods, cold weather accessories, and luggage.
+G-III designs, sources and markets an extensive range of apparel, including outerwear, dresses, sportswear, swimwear, women's suits and women's performance wear, as well as women's handbags, footwear, small leather goods, cold weather accessories and luggage.

 Under the leadership of Morris Goldfarb and a seasoned executive team with a long track record of success, we have evolved from a small leather apparel manufacturer to the diversified apparel company we are today.
 G-III has a substantial portfolio of more than 30 licensed and proprietary brands, anchored by five global power brands: DKNY, Donna Karan, Calvin Klein, Tommy Hilfiger and Karl Lagerfeld Paris.